-There are numerous factors that can impact your rankings (keep on reading to learn the 4 most important ones).
+Numerous factors can impact your rankings (keep on reading to learn the four most important ones).
 Some of them, such as proper keyword usage, can easily be improved by your content writer.

-If you decide to perform a thorough keyword difficulty analysis, you should extract all the data regarding links top competitors are getting.
+If you decide to perform a thorough cannabis keyword difficulty analysis, you should extract all the data regarding links top competitors are getting.

-Best way of approaching the issue is by categorizing all the links a competitor is getting.
+The best way of approaching the issue is by categorizing all the links a competitor is getting.

 After we learned this, we need to examine those links more closely.
-Categorize them according to their domain authority (for example from 0 – 10, from 10 – 20, etc.)
+Categorize them according to their domain authority (for example, from 0 – 10, from 10 – 20, etc.)

 Google Keyword Planner

-Those who just recently began blogging are probably shocked by the number of different SEO tools as their disposal.
+Those who just recently began blogging are probably shocked by the number of different SEO tools at their disposal.
 Truthfully, it can be quite overwhelming both for your brain and pocket.

+It is hard to say which one is the best keyword difficulty tool.
 No matter what, you should still optimize.

 What is the solution?

 Furthermore, Google Keyword Planner is a great starting point due to the fact that it is free.
 All you have to do is leave a working email and a few business data.

-It’s really easy to use Google Keyword Planner.
+It’sIt’s really easy to use Google Keyword Planner.

-All you have to do is type in a keyword and you will get all the necessary data regarding volume and marijuana keyword difficulty.
+All you have to do is type in a keyword, and you will get all the necessary data regarding volume and marijuana keyword difficulty.

 If you are indecisive when it comes to your first product, SEMRush is an excellent initial investment.

 As I previously emphasized, this stat shows you whether the keyword volume will grow or diminish in the future.

 Together, all this data will allow you to properly analyze a keyword having all the relevant factors right in front of you.

 Moz Keyword Explorer

-Whenever you search for some internet marketing or search engine optimization topic, you can bet that Moz’s article will be among the top 3 rankings.
+Whenever you search for some internet marketing or search engine optimization topic, you can bet that Moz’sMoz’s article will be among the top 3 rankings.

-It gives us four basic data:
+It gives us four basic stats:

 - Volume (shows the amount of traffic that comes from a keyword)